yawnoc/big-two-scorer/README.md

 - C's strategy is to reduce the number of cards lost in every game, at the expense of winning games.
+- T has a very good 'win fraction' compared to others with comparable 'real losses'.
+- Js has a very poor 'win fraction' compared to others with comparable 'real losses'

 ### 2. `real_losses_per_game` vs `fry_fraction`